 Can the union guarantee more effective security measures than we currently have?

 No. First and foremost, the safety and well-being of our employees, patients, and visitors is our highest priority.
 No union cares more about our people than we do.
 That’s why over the last year we have empowered our Workplace Violence Prevention Committee to implement significant improvements to protect our nurses.
-These improvements include installation of the Evolve Metal Detection system and added security personnel in our ED, new wanding protocols, and regular workplace violence drills.
+These improvements include installation of the Evolv Weapon Detection system and added security personnel in our ED, new wanding protocols, and regular workplace violence drills.
 As leaders on the ground, we believe that we’re best positioned to work directly with our associates to identify needs and develop solutions to improve our security measures.

 Why are some of my colleagues who previously worked at a unionized hospital concerned about seeing union organizers here at MGUH?